Ed94/VEFontCache-Odin/docs/guide_architecture.md

 }
 ```

-What is actually the result of the shaping process is the arrays of glyphs and their positions for the the shape or most historically known as: *Slug*, of prepared text for printing.
+The result of the shaping process is the glyphs and their positions for the the shape; historically resembling whats known as a *Slug* of prepared text for printing.
 The end position of where the user's "cursor" would be is also recorded which provided the end position of the shape.
 The size of the shape is also resolved here, which if using px_scalar must be downscaled. `measure_shape_size` does the downscaling for the user.

 `visible` tracks which of the glyphs will actually be relevant for the draw_list pass.
 This is to avoid a conditional jump during the draw list gen pass.
 When accessing glyph or position during the draw_list gen, they will use visible's relative index.